First, here’s a look at the fastest-growing food topics of the past year:

 The situation with eggs involves more complexity.
 While constant refrigeration can extend the shelf life of eggs from 3 weeks to 7, many countries do not have the resources for continuous cold storage throughout the supply chain.
 Even in countries that can afford such storage, eggs are often not refrigerated, leading to widespread confusion.
 For instance, one of the top Google search queries under "Why do Americans..." is "Why do Americans refrigerate eggs?"

 In many parts of the world, there's a preference for unwashed eggs, which are not subjected to the cleaning process that removes the natural protective coating on the shell.
 This coating helps to preserve the egg without refrigeration, aligning with the growing consumer preference for more natural and less industrially-processed foods.
-As a result, the demand for these unwashed, non-refrigerated eggs is growing.
+As a result, the demand for these unwashed, non-refrigerated eggs is growing—a reflection of recent food trends that prioritize natural processing and shelf-stability.

 Keyword | Graph - 5 Years | Growth - YoY | Search Volume |